markziemann/dee2/frontend/html/AccessDEEfromR.md

 #load library
 library(SRAdbV2)
 ```
-The first method is to download all the metadata for a particular species (taxid:6239 is for C. elegans).
+The first method is to download all the transcriptome metadata for a particular species (taxid:6239 is for C. elegans).

 ```
 #new query